Supremestarlady025/Supremestarlady025/README.md

 ### Tool used
 - MS Excel for Data Analysis cleaning (Download here)
+  - For Data collection
+  - For Data cleaning
+     a.
+Data manipulation
+     b.
+Data Munching

 - SQL Server (For Querying and Analysis)
 - Power BI (for creating a report)
 - MS PowerPoint (for presentation)